TICHOJEBEC-SK/cs2-Servers/README.md

 - **Configurable query timeout & cache TTL**
 - **Language files** (`en.json`, `sk.json`) for easy localization
 - **Safe multithreading** – queries are offloaded, chat runs on main thread
+- **Automatic broadcast** – every X seconds (configurable), a random online server is advertised in chat

 ---

 ## 🔹 Commands

 1. **`servers`** – *Show servers list*
     - Displays all configured servers with name, map, player count, and status.
     - If a server is unreachable, shows it as offline.

 ---